gs256/git-user/README.md

 No user configured for this repo

 Which profile to use in this repo? (from /home/username/.git-user.txt)
-1. Profile 'user1:user1@example.com'
+1. Profile 'user1:user1@example.com' work profile
-2. Profile 'user2:user2@example.com'
+2. Profile 'user2:user2@example.com' personal profile
-3. Profile 'user3:user3@example.com'
+3. Profile 'user3:user3@example.com' another personal profile
 4. Add a new profile

 Option: 2